Take Goodhart Seriously: Principled Limit on General-Purpose AI Optimization: Objective Satisfaction Assumption

 In the performative setting, however, the objective function itself depends on the current parameters $\theta$, i.e., $\widetilde{\mathcal{L}}(\theta)$.
 Although the optimization algorithm still favors regions of low $\widetilde{\mathcal{L}}$, these regions change as the parameters change.
 Therefore, the performance landscape is dynamic and changes as the optimization algorithm explores it.

-This retroactive loop induced by performativity may unfold across retraining cycles, but it can also arise within a single training phase, for example in continual learning, or even during pretraining if the system has enough performative power.
-As future GPAI become more transformative (through general adoption, multimodality, performance, etc.), such feedback effects are likely to become increasingly pronounced.
+This retroactive loop may unfold across retraining cycles, but it can also arise within a single training phase, for example in continual learning, or even during pretraining if the system has enough performative power.
+As future GPAI become more transformative (through general adoption, multimodality, performance, etc.), such feedback effects will likely intensify.

-For simplicity, we stay in the static framework in this paper.
-Although the study of performativity in machine learning is an active area of research\cite{hardt_performative_2025}, the results are still too preliminary to be readily incorporated into our argument.
-Nevertheless, even without a better understanding of performativity in the training dynamics, it adds another layer of complexity, further reinforcing our conclusion that the resulting model deviates from the OSA.
+For simplicity, we stay in the static framework.
+Although performativity in machine learning is an active research area\cite{hardt_performative_2025}, the results are too preliminary to incorporate into our argument.
+Nevertheless, it adds another layer of complexity, further reinforcing the conclusion that the resulting model deviates from the OSA.